Turkey - Cappadocia

 Entry requirements for British citizens:

+British nationals require a visa to enter Turkey.
+It is recommended to apply for visa online at www.evisa.gov.tr.
 Passports must be valid for a minimum period of six months from the date of entry into Turkey.
-Nationals of other countries are advised to enquire at the Turkish Embassy about the entry requirements applicable to them.
-Some unauthorised websites may charge for information about e-visas, and for submitting applications.
-These websites are not endorsed by or associated with the Turkish government.
-Be wary of such sites and businesses, particularly those that seek additional fees for other services.
+Nationals of other countries are advised to inquire at the Turkish Embassy about the entry requirements applicable to them.

 Country and people: